C-r-o-m-e-r/e-commerce/README.md

 - **Shopping Cart:** Persistent, server-side cart with functionality to add, remove, and update item quantities.
 - **Order Management:** Functionality to convert a cart into a persistent order and view order history.
 - **Payment Integration:** Secure payment processing using Stripe Payment Intents and Webhooks.
+- **Wishlist Management:** Users can create multiple wishlists, rename them, delete them, and add or remove products.
+The product page UI dynamically reflects whether an item is in a wishlist.

 ## Tech Stack